 The preclinical CRO landscape is fragmented and opaque.
 Research sponsors — from large pharmaceutical companies to early-stage biotechs — often struggle to identify CROs with the specific capabilities, expertise, and capacity their programs require.

-We started by cataloging CROs we knew from our own experience in the industry, then expanded through systematic research and direct outreach.
+We started by cataloging CROs we knew from our own work in the industry, then expanded through systematic research and direct outreach.
 Today, our directory continues to grow as more organizations recognize the value of being discoverable by qualified research sponsors.

 CRO selection should be based on clear, accurate information about capabilities — not marketing budgets or sales relationships.